Molimicha-tech/ko-covid19/Readme.md

 ## Directory structure
 <pre>ko_covid19:                      Root directory
-│  data.db3:                          Dataset of this study
+│  data.db3:                          The dataset used in this study is stored in a SQLite database │
-│
 ├─Data in the analysis process:       Storage of intermediate data │